cbarre01/cbarre01.github.io/bio.markdown

 <h3>Text</h3>

 <p> A numbers guy who seeks to better understand the world through data.
-Recent graduate of Cal Poly SLO's Statistics program, currently living in the California Bay Area.
+Recent graduate of Cal Poly SLO's Statistics program, currently living in the California Bay Area. </p>

-Interested in basketball, chess, skateboarding, hip hop, pc games, good food, and fitness.
-Also into learning new software and languages and exploring them through coding projects.
+<p> Interested in basketball, chess, skateboarding, hip hop, pc games, good food, and fitness.
+Also into learning new software and languages and exploring them through coding projects. </p>

-I'm early in my career but I've got big plans.
-Seeking to be inspired and to work hard for things that are worth it, around people that bring out the best in me.
+<p> I'm early in my career but I've got big plans.
+Seeking to be inspired and to work hard for things that are worth it, around people that bring out the best in me. </p>

-Please take a look at my stats resume, programming resume, or check out some examples of my work. </p>
+<p> Please take a look at my stats resume, programming resume, or check out some examples of my work. </p>

 </div>